 I closed my eyes but she said ‘lady look’ as she held my arm close to my face, so I could see my brown dead skin covering my arm.
 ‘Eww!’
 I said, and we both laughed.
 She continued down to my legs, I had my eyes closed again but this time she took my hand and rubbed it over my leg so I had no choice but to feel my dead skin.

-She asked me to roll onto my back.
-And at this point she removed my bikini and unexpectedly pulled down my bikini bottoms.
 After more scrubbing and exfoliating, the painful exfoliating bit was over.
-I don’t think the glove had been changed since the last people, I know that in some places you can bring your own/ buy your own new glove, but this didn’t really bother me too much.
+I don’t think the glove had been changed since the last people, I know that in some places you can bring your own/ buy your own new glove, but this didn’t really bother me too much…

 The soapy massage